4ndyOMG/InfraSlueth-Output/README.md

 # InfraSlueth

-InfraSlueth is a collection of hunting rules to identify adversary infrastructure.
+InfraSlueth is a collection of hunting rules used to identify adversary infrastructure.

-The scripts and rules powering this repository are maintained in a private repository, triggered by a daily scheduled GitHub Action.
+The scripts and rules powering this repository are maintained in a private repository, triggered by a scheduled GitHub Action.

-To protect detection techniques, hunting rules will remain private.
+To protect detection techniques the hunting rules will remain private.

-The Python script used to run queries will be released once they are refined and presentable.
+The Python script used to run riles will be released once refined and presentable.

 [Inspiration: MontySecurity C2 Tracker](https://github.com/montysecurity/C2-Tracker)